Xlizer1/Xlizer1/README.md

 * 🌍  I'm based in Baghdad
 * ✉️  You can contact me at [tommustafa199@gmail.com](mailto:tommustafa199@gmail.com)
 * 🧠  I'm learning React Native
-* 🤝  I'm open to collaborating with ahmed-fareeq-0

 ### Skills